Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Take"

-Re-exports all named exports from the "effect/Take" module as "Take".
+Re-exports all named exports from the "effect/Take" module as `Take`.

 **Signature**